nitishgupta/nmn-drop/README.md

 ## Resources
 1. Download the data and a trained model checkpoint from [here](https://drive.google.com/drive/folders/1ZPnQqQHBrWXEF4z3yTK5wL5sCI8gG98T?usp=sharing).
-Contains a directory called `iclr_cameraready` (1.2GB).
- Place the directory on any accessible path, henceforth referred to as -- `MODEL_CKPT_PATH`
+Unzip the downloaded contents and place the resulting directory `iclr_cameraready` inside a convenient location, henceforth referred to as -- `MODEL_CKPT_PATH`

-2. Clone the `allennlp-semparse` repository from [here](https://github.com/allenai/allennlp-semparse).
-Path to this would be referred to as -- `PATH_TO_allennlp-semparse`
+2. Clone the `allennlp-semparse` repository from [here](https://github.com/allenai/allennlp-semparse) to a convenient location, henceforth referred to as -- `PATH_TO_allennlp-semparse`

 ## Installation
 The code is written in python using [AllenNLP](https://github.com/allenai/allennlp) and [allennlp-semparse](https://github.com/allenai/allennlp-semparse).

+The following commands create a miniconda environment, install allennlp, and creates symlinks for allennlp-semparse and the downloaded resources.
 ```
 conda create -name nmn-drop python=3.6
 conda activate nmn-drop